 Any hair type would be great for this color or cut as long as it’s healthy.
 There’s is also home maintenance.
 Use color safe shampoo and conditioner and don’t wash your hair every day.

 Orchid Highlights on Dark Hair

-These orchid highlights on dark hair is an orchid balayage.
-Two different purples were mixed together to achieve this color.
+These orchid highlights on dark hair is an orchid balayage, in which two different purples were mixed together to achieve this color.

-The loveliest thing about it is the purples/pinks on the hair, especially if your hair has a darker root.
+The loveliest thing about it is the accents of purples and pinks, especially if your hair has a darker root.

 Neon Purple Hair Balayage

 If you’re looking for purple hair dye ideas, try this galaxy on your crown!
 A lavender-violet transition that is both reminiscent of flowers in bloom and the outer space.

 These purple highlights on brown hair produces a lavender rose color effect.

 Purple hair ideas require a bit more TLC.
 Your hair should be washed no more than 1-2x per week with preferably cool water and professional color safe shampoos and conditioners.